sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/syllabus.md

 * Every reading assignment you submit is worth up to 2 points: 1 for the question, 1 for the exercises.
 The reading assignments component of your grade will be the total number of points you accumulate in this way, out of a maximum of $2(n-2)$ points, where $n$ is the total number of reading assignments assigned.
 In other words, you don't need to do submit both things every day to get a perfect score for this component of your grade.

 * There will be several labs during the block; these are assignments that will require you to use R. Each will be worth 10 points.
-You will send me your responses to the questions asked in the lab as a PDF by the deadlines indicated on the [calendar](index).
+You will send me your responses to all of the questions asked in the lab as a PDF by the deadlines indicated on the [calendar](index).

 	There will also be a few "extra credit" labs during the block.
 Each extra credit lab is worth a maximum of 5 points (ie, half the weight of a regular lab).